background-image

 Before working on enhanced settings, send the file to your kindle.
 Connect to USB and send over.
 Look at them to make sure everything looks how you want it to.
 You should have properly looking tiltes, the Go to Option should work, a table of contents with functional links and actual page numbers.

-Hyphenations will not be working and also if you have embedded fonts, they also won't be working yet and also the alignment option will not be available.
+Hyphenations will not be working and also if you have embedded fonts, they won’t be working yet and the alignment option will not be available.

 Once your ebook works almost as you want it, it's time to make it a proper .kfx file.
 Install the KFX Output Plugin and then you'll want to use the .azw3 file as input and run the conversion.